moh3a/sacomi-sav/README.md

 ### Todo

-- work realtime collaboration (remove lock on modal close)
+- work realtime collaboration (to revalidate data only)
+- add locked and locker to data
 - work on stock
 - add tasks